rentruewang/snippets/notes/ideas.md

 - AI needs three things:

   1. The ability to explain themselves to human, and innovate.
+The ability to be general purpose.

   2. To help people socialize, as a virtual precense or as a training partner.